traefik/traefik/docs/content/operations/dashboard.md

 ## Disable the dashboard

-By default, both API and dashboard are disabled.
+By default, when API is enabled, dashboard is enabled.
 If needed, the API can be enabled without the dashboard.

 ```yaml tab="File (YAML)"